Francisco J. Sánchez-Rivera, PhD

 Research Summary

-The long-term goal of the Sánchez-Rivera laboratory is to elucidate the cellular and molecular mechanisms by which genes and pathogenic mutations interact to cause diseases like cancer.
-To do so, we employ sophisticated precision genome editing technologies like CRISPR base editing and prime editing to engineer and manipulate the DNA of cells and organisms with single nucleotide precision.
+The long-term goal of the Sánchez-Rivera laboratory is to elucidate the cellular and molecular mechanisms by which genes and disease-predisposing mutations interact with and within an individual’s genome to influence the development of diseases like cancer.
+To do so, we employ increasingly sophisticated genome editing technologies to engineer and manipulate the DNA of cells and organisms with single nucleotide precision.

 Using cancer as a model genetic disease, and genes that exhibit functional and mutational variation as prototypes, we are pursuing three overarching goals: 1) investigate how genes and mutations interact at the molecular level depending on context, 2) probe how genetic background influences disease initiation and progression, and 3) define mechanisms by which genes and other DNA sequences interact to influence these phenotypes.
 Understanding these mechanisms is of fundamental and clinical importance as they could be leveraged to design more precise genome-informed cancer therapies.
 More broadly, we expect that our framework will produce generalizable concepts and approaches that could shed light on the development and treatment of genetic diseases beyond cancer and bridge the gap between correlation and causality.